Jump to:

 From tactile switch panels to digital charts and logbooks, these tools help simulate real cockpit procedures.
 Whether you’re practicing for real-world flight or just want a more structured experience, these upgrades are well worth considering.

-Logitech G Pro Flight [Switch Panel]
+Logitech G Pro Flight [Must-Have Entry Panel]

 This plug-and-play switch panel adds tactile toggle switches for landing gear, lights, engine start, and more.
 It’s perfect for enhancing realism and muscle memory, especially during high-pressure moments like takeoff or descent.

-Logitech G USB Pro [Instrument Panel]
+Logitech G USB Pro - Instrument Panel

 With customizable LCD gauges that mimic real aircraft instruments, this panel helps you monitor vital data like altitude and airspeed at a glance.
 It’s a great tool for learning IFR navigation or simply decluttering your screen.